gsivaprabu/Gulp-concepts/README.md

 6. handling error using gulp plumber
 	- **npm install --save-dev gulp-plumber**
 	- call this package we can debugg the css

+##7.
+HTML Injection

+1. Gulp and HTML injection
+ - How Gulp can alleviate this problem by injecting the javascript and css files into the index HTML automatically

+2.